chaconlab/ilmode/README.md

 <video  width="320px" height="175px"  src="https://user-images.githubusercontent.com/19269061/141765600-329048b6-d184-4ae3-ba90-5e459d7ad189.mp4" autoplay="true" loop="true" controls="controls" >
   </video>

-Note how the closure is fully mantained despite of the large motion.
+Note how the loop closure is fully mantained despite of the large motion.
 Please, activate the loop option (right click on play icon) for a better display.
 Here with a different loop.

 Here it is another example with a different loop in where we compute all the modes: